Shimoneta: Anime

 An anime television series adaptation was announced by Gagaga Bunko in October 2014.
 The series was produced by J.C.Staff and directed by Youhei Suzuki, with Masahiro Yokotani handling the scripts, Masahiro Fujii designing the characters, and Akiyuki Tateyama composing the music.
-It aired on AT-X, Tokyo MX, KBS, CTC and other channels from July 4 to September 19, 2015.
+It aired on AT-X, Tokyo MX, KBS, CTC and other channels from July 4 to September 19, 2015, and adapts the first two novels.
 SOX performed the opening theme "B Chiku Sentai SOX", while Sumire Uesaka performed the ending theme "Inner Urge".

 Funimation licensed the series for simulcast in North America.
 In Australia and New Zealand, the series is licensed by Madman Entertainment, who simulcasted the series on AnimeLab.